| At the time the

 experience

-as “a working-class Jewish boy growing up in the Baptist citadel of References to the legendary Scopes case
+as “a working-class Jewish boy growing up in the Baptist citadel of Memphis” as the

 filled